Therapist Los Angeles

 About Ligia Orellana, Licensed Marriage and Family Therapist #122659

-Therapist in Los Angeles for Adults Who Want to Feel More Like Themselves
+Therapist in Los Angeles for Adults Who Want to Create a Deeper Relationship With Themselves

 What sets me apart as a Therapist in Los Angeles?

-Therapy Rooted in Safety, Curiosity, and Your Lived Experience
+Therapy in Los Angeles Rooted in Safety, Curiosity, and Your Lived Experience

 I hold a strong belief that therapy should be collaborative, compassionate, harmonious, and client-centered.